Error: Contact form not found.

 Dismissed Case Implications for New Chapter 13 Filings

 Automatic stay limitations impose a 30-day limit if cases were dismissed within the prior year.
 Courts scrutinize “serial filers” closely, requiring motions to extend automatic stay.
-Demonstrating good faith in new filings proves essential for approval.
+Courts may consider good faith and the filing history when evaluating stay extensions and plan confirmation.

 Obtaining Discharge Benefits in Subsequent Filings